amcginlay/ops-manager-automation/README.md

 Stop!
 You don't get something for nothing.
 You need to do some important groundwork first.
 Make sure you follow these links first.

+You will need:
 - A pristine GCP project
-- An SSH session on a pristine Ubuntu jumpbox with `gcloud` initialized ([click here](./jumpbox-gcp/README.md))
+- An SSH session on a pristine Ubuntu jumpbox with `gcloud` logged in to the GCP project ([click here](./jumpbox-gcp/README.md))
 - A fresh installation of Ops Manager hosted on GCP ([click here](./ops-manager-gcp/README.md))

 ## SSH to your jumpbox (if necessary)

-From Cloud Shell:
+From [Cloud Shell](https://cloud.google.com/shell/docs/) or an authenticated local install of [Google Cloud SDK](https://cloud.google.com/sdk) configured to use your project:

 ```bash
 gcloud compute ssh ubuntu@jumpbox --zone us-central1-a